DCPS School Funding Model Overview

 Stability Funding Allocations

 As DC Public Schools continue to experience shifts in enrollment, it is important that our budget model effectively supports schools of all sizes.
-The updated budget model was designed to provide schools with year-over-year stability funds, with safety net checks and stabilization dollars that will protect school budgets from the impact of fluctuating enrollment and ensure that schools can afford a baseline level of general education services with their student-based funds.
+The DCPS School Funding Model was designed to provide schools with year-over-year stability funds, with safety net checks and stabilization dollars that will protect school budgets from the impact of fluctuating enrollment and ensure that schools can afford a baseline level of general education services with their student-based funds.
+The Safety Net is a permanent component of the school funding model.